Finding low cost art supplies and materials

-Some major school suppliers:
+Some major school suppliers to check:

-These catalogs are full of basic supplies and materials that can be excellent long term investments, but they also have a lot of expensive, specialized, one-use things that are totally unnecessary if not down right counter productive to your mission of supplying your kids with raw materials they can make their own.
+These websites are full of basic supplies and materials that can be excellent long term investments, but they also have a lot of expensive, specialized, one-use things that are totally unnecessary if not down right counter productive to your mission of supplying your kids with raw materials they can make their own.

 The best materials are the most open-ended and basic ones:

 Crayons - The kindergarten size for preschoolers is available at places like Walmart, K-Mart and Target this time of year.
 K-Mart also has a "chubby" size that's shorter than kindergarten crayons, but still "fat."
 Crayons are amazingly versatile.
 You can do crayon etchings, wash a crayon picture with tempera paint (especially nice for Halloween pictures.
 Find a white crayon, draw ghosts and graveyards, and wash the picture with black- very magical and ghosty!), etc. Save the small pieces to melt into "chunks" or make designs on cardstock by painting the melted crayon on the paper or dipping the cardstock into the melted crayons to make an abstract design.
 Needless to say adults do the melting and closely supervise any painting or dipping!